-Initially, the principle exploration targets were uranium anomalies in the unconformity between the sandstones and basal conglomerates of the Middle Proterozoic Bresnahan Group (Cherrybooka Formation) and the underlying black shales and dolomites of the Lower Proterozoic Wyloo Group (Mt.
+Initially, the principal exploration targets were uranium anomalies at or near the unconformity between the sandstones and basal conglomerates of the Middle Proterozoic Bresnahan Group (Cherrybooka Formation) and the underlying black shales and dolomites of the Lower Proterozoic Wyloo Group (Mt.
 McGrath Formation and Duck Creek Dolomite).
 This contact is known for its uranium mineralization at the nearby Angelo River A and B deposits north of the project area.

-The Company has also undertaken extensive regional geochemical programs over the project area and identified a number of uranium, precious and base metal anomalies, in addition to rare earth anomalies, including a 13 km long, outcropping mineralized shear zone, subsequently named "Monster".
+As part of its ongoing exploration, the Company has undertaken extensive regional geochemical and geophysical programs over the project area and identified a number of uranium, rare earth, precious and base metal anomalies, including a 13 km long, outcropping mineralized shear zone, subsequently named "Monster".